jrusnack/safe_intern/README.md

 # SafeIntern

+Safe implemetation of String#intern and String#to_sym methods.

 ## Description

-One of the common security issues of Ruby applications is calling .intern or .to_sym on strings from untrusted source.
+One of the common security issues of Ruby applications is calling `intern` or `to_sym` on strings from untrusted source.
 Since symbols are not garbage collected in Ruby, yet take up some memory, this allows attacker to mount Denial of Service attack.
 Just by feeding the application with large number of strings and creating large number of symbols, memory consumption of the Ruby